kirkcarlson/htmlLesson/README.md

 ```
 git status
 ```
 To link a local repository with a repository on github, use Google to find the use case you need.
 This linking allows you to work on local files on your local machine without being on-line.
-Changes may be commited while off-line, but to sync the off-line and on-line repositories, you will need to use 'git push'.
+Changes may be commited while off-line, but to sync the off-line and on-line repositories, you will need to use 'git push' while on-line.

 If you want you can publish a static web page on the github site following the instructions at https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site

+# Getting Help
+You can get help from the courses or you can use the slack channel at SCCodes.slack.com.
+If you need an invitation to join the channel use https://bit.ly/SCCodesSlack (case is important!)
+The slack channel may be faster as it is monitored by several mentors as well as others in your cohort.
+If you are having trouble, chances are others are having the same trouble.
+Don't be shy.